 Hon.
-Roy Cullen, President, earned his B.A. in Business Administration, and a Master of Public Administration.
+Roy Cullen, Honorary Governor (non-voting), earned his B.A. in Business Administration, and a Master of Public Administration.
 He qualified as a Canadian Chartered Accountant in 1972.
 Initially elected to the House of Commons in Ottawa in a by-election in 1996, he was re-elected in the 1997, 2000, 2004, and the 2006 general elections.
 He retired from the Canadian House of Commons in 2008.
 As a member of the Prime Minister Jean Chrétien’s government, and later under Prime Minister Paul Martin, Mr. Cullen served as chair of the House of Commons Standing Committee on Finance, as parliamentary secretary to the minister of finance, as parliamentary secretary to the deputy prime minister and the minister for public safety and emergency preparedness; and as chair of the Ontario Liberal caucus.
 In 2006 he was sworn-in as a member of the Queen’s Privy Council for Canada.

-Gary Karr, acclaimed as “the world’s leading solo bassist” (Time Magazine) is, the first solo doublebassist in history to make that pursuit a full-time career.
+Gary Karr, Honorary Governor (non-voting), is acclaimed as “the world’s leading solo bassist” (Time Magazine) and the first solo doublebassist in history to make that pursuit a full-time career.
 Since his debut with Leonard Bernstein and the New York Philharmonic in 1962, Karr has performed as soloist on six continents with orchestras including the Chicago Symphony, London Philharmonic Orchestra, Hong Kong Philharmonic, Montreal Symphony, Jerusalem Symphony, Oslo Philharmonic, Zurich Chamber Orchestra, and with all the major orchestras of Australia.
 One of Karr’s proudest achievements is the Bronze Medal he received from the Rosa Ponselle Foundation which recognizes him as an outstanding lyrical musician.
 Gary is the proud holder of the 1997 Artist/Teacher of the Year Award from the American String Teacher’s Association (ASTA).
 He also holds the Distinguished Achievement Award (1995) from the International Society of Bassists (ISB).

-Shannon von Kaldenberg is a highly respected and regarded advancement professional with extensive experience in fundraising, strategic planning and people management.
+Shannon von Kaldenberg, Chair, is a highly respected and regarded advancement professional with extensive experience in fundraising, strategic planning and people management.
 She has twenty five years of senior management experience, successfully leading small and large staff and volunteer teams.
 Her diverse career incorporates the education, social service, health care, consulting and the corporate sectors.
 Shannon has been Chief Philanthropy Officer at the Heart and Stroke Foundation since 2010, and previous roles include Associate Vice-President Alumni and Development and Chief Development Officer, UVic, Assistant Dean External Relations, UBC Sauder School of Business, University Director of Development, UBC, President of the Vancouver Hospital Foundation and Vice President of Development and Communications, United Way of the Lower Mainland.
 She is a frequent speaker and lecturer with the Association of Fundraising Professionals where she also served on the Board and as Chair, and was a VCM Board member and Chair of the Development Committee from 2008-2010.

-Stephen Green, Dean
+Stephen Green, Dean (non-voting)

 Previous to joining the VCM, Stephen held the position of Executive Director and Chief Academic Officer for the Children’s Music Foundation International in Canada whose mission is to support the development and implementation of music education systems and programming for school children around the world.
 Stephen previously served as Associate Dean, Executive Director and Dean of the Royal Conservatory School at the RCM in Toronto for 11 years, leading the school of over 5,000 students, 240 faculty, and an annual operating budget of over $5MM through years of growth in areas including outreach to at-risk youth, and program expansion to satellite locations.
 Stephen holds a Mus.
 Bac in Conducting (UofT) and an M.A. and Performance Diploma in Music Direction (U. Mozarteum, Salzburg), has served as Opera Chorus Director and Conductor for 5 years in Salzburg, Austria, and is an accomplished pianist and Music Educator.

-Erin Fraser – Staff Representative (non-voting)
+Kelsey Gilker – Staff Representative (non-voting)